 - Get most of your “mom duties” done in the morning – cleaning, picking up, other chores

 - Schedule an hour or two of work before lunch – depending on how old your kids are, you may be able to get away with some work while they play independently

 - Work early mornings or late nights to free up day time hours

 - Utilize time when your kids are sleeping – for me, I work during naps* and after bedtime, because I am a night owl.
 If you are a morning person, I would suggest getting a good chunk of work done in the morning!

 - Find a Mother’s Day Out a day or two a week to get a good chunk done – no worries if you can’t because the 3:1 rule has you covered!

 - Find some independent activities your kids can do alone – I’ve got 5 great no-mess activities for kids here!

-*If your child doesn’t nap, you’ve gotta check out my guest post on CassieScroggins.com – how to handle working from home when your kids no longer nap!
+*If your child doesn’t nap, you’ve gotta check out this post on how to handle working from home when your kids no longer nap!

 Weekly Work From Home Schedule